 For a good value self-service meal head to La Place restaurant at the V&D department store on Rokin/Kalverstraat.

-See our guide to organic food shopping in Amsterdam.
+If you want to go green in Amsterdam see our guide to organic food shopping in Amsterdam.

 For a more lively experience have a wander around one of Amsterdam's markets including the Albert Cuyp Markt or Dappermarkt.
-The Flower market is located on the Singel canal between Muntplein and Koningsplein.
+The world famous Flower market is located on the Singel canal between Muntplein and Koningsplein.

 Essential info on Amsterdam and Netherlands